Edward Montagu-Stuart-Wortley: First World War

+Early war service

-On 1 June 1914, shortly before the outbreak of the First World War, Major General Montagu-Stuart-Wortley became GOC of the 46th (North Midland) Division, a Territorial Force (TF) division, in succession to Major General Hubert Hamilton.
+On 1 June 1914, shortly before the outbreak of the First World War, Montagu-Stuart-Wortley became GOC of the North Midland Division, a Territorial Force (TF) division, in succession to Major General Hubert Hamilton.
+In February and March 1915 the division began to embark for the Western Front for service with the British Expeditionary Force (BEF), making it the first complete division of the TF to do so.
+In May the division was numbered as the 46th Division with its three infantry brigades being numbered accordingly.

-In October 1915, the division saw action in France, where it had been since March, during the Battle of Loos when it made a costly attack against the Hohenzollern Redoubt and Fosse 8.
-Wortley proposed a bombing attack, but was overruled and ordered to go ahead with a frontal attack by Lieutenant General Richard Haking (his corps commander).
+In October the division was heavily engaged in the Battle of Loos when it made a costly attack against the Hohenzollern Redoubt and Fosse 8.
+Stuart-Wortley proposed a bombing attack, but was overruled and ordered to go ahead with a frontal attack by Lieutenant General Richard Haking (his corps commander, then GOC XI Corps).
 In the event, the attack was a disastrous failure and the division lost 180 officers and 3,583 men killed, wounded or missing.
 The action was described in the Official History as a "tragic waste of infantry".

 Despite his reputation as an excellent trainer of troops, the perceived poor performance and high casualty rates of the 46th Division at the Hohenzollern Redoubt and again at Gommecourt, would result in Stuart-Wortley being made a scapegoat for failure.
-Woods argues that, as there is no evidence to suggest Stuart-Wortley lacked competence or failed in his duties at the Hohenzollern attack and that these charges are largely unfair.
+Woods argues that there is no evidence to suggest Stuart-Wortley lacked competence or failed in his duties at the Hohenzollern attack and that these charges are largely unfair.

 Stuart-Wortley had argued for a limited and methodical attack: using the 'bite and hold' tactic which had emerged at Neuve Chapelle.
 This was especially important because of the limited resources available to him: the number of artillery pieces, artillery planning, counter-battery spotting, the quantity, type and efficiency of shells, the quantity and use of gas and smoke and a uniform issue of effective, standard bombs.
-To his credit, the twenty-two critical and useful tactical points Stuart-Wortley formed from his analysis of the Battle of Loos suggests he was an open-minded commander keen to learn and develop from past experiences.
+To his credit, the twenty-two critical and useful tactical points Stuart-Wortley formed from his analysis of the fighting at Loos suggests he was an open-minded commander keen to learn and develop from past experiences.